HippoEug/HackTheBox/Machines (Easy)/Bank.md

 Balance: 905948 .
 ```
 Now, this is interesting.
 Encrypted credentials.

+NOTE: There is an [alternative method](https://resources.infosecinstitute.com/topic/hack-the-box-htb-machines-walkthrough-series-bank/), bypassing `balance-transfer`
+altogether and utilizing a redirect flaw, gaining access to the support page.

 ## 8. Exploitating Unencrypted Credentials
 I got lost here yet again, and had to look up for writeups again.